pgRouting/workshop/docs/chapters/shortest_path.rst

 	:width: 250pt
 	:align: center

-This chapter will explain the three different shortest path algorithms and which attributes are required.
+This chapter will explain selected pgRouting algorithms and which attributes are required.

 .. note::